-The following screenshot shows different relevant permissions, both for "delegated" (= attended apps) and "application" (= unattended deamons) access:
+The following screenshot shows different permissions relevant for Office 365 mailbox access, both for "delegated" (= attended apps) and "application" (= unattended deamons and services):